 - What Is A Bicuspid Tooth Root Canal?

 If an endodontist told you that you need a bicuspid root canal, you might have questions about what that entails like what is a bicuspid tooth and what is a bicuspid root canal?
 We walk you through the procedure below.

 What Is a Bicuspid Tooth?

-The bicuspids, often referred to as premolars, are the teeth located between your molars and canine teeth.
+The bicuspids are the teeth located between your molars and canine teeth.
 They have two cusps, which gives them their name.
 If you count from the back of your mouth forward, your two bicuspids will be the fourth and fifth teeth on each side, top and bottom.
 Every adult has eight bicuspid teeth to assist with chewing.

 These teeth are the same as bicuspid teeth.
 The reason behind their name is because of where they’re located in the mouth.
 Since they sit between the canines and the molars, they’re “before” the molars, or “pre-molar.”
 This is what has led to the term “premolar,” although bicuspid is by far the more common name of the two.

 Many reasons exist for why we have bicuspids.
 These teeth possess a broad chewing surface that helps you bite and chew a variety of foods.
 Additionally, they have some of the same characteristics as canines and molars, making them some of the most versatile and important teeth in your mouth.
 You use them like your canines to tear into food and like your molars to chew your food before swallowing.

 Does Everyone Have Bicuspids?

 Everyone gets their bicuspid teeth during their early teenage years, and they’re the first permanent teeth to come in after one’s primary teeth.
 To keep your bicuspids healthy for years to come, it’s important that you practice good oral hygiene and visit your dentist on a regular basis for professional cleaning services.